begoescrig/EV-Data-Analysis-with-R/README.md

 The dataset created for this proyect comes from the European Alternative Fuels Observatory web https://alternative-fuels-observatory.ec.europa.eu/consumer-portal/available-electric-vehicle-models, and https://ev-database.org/

+With the following analysis we want to answer some important questions like.
+What is the most sustainable vehicle?
+Which vehicle should I buy?
+How many times a month do I have to recharge my vehicle if I want to use it to go to work every day?
+How much time do I need to fully recharge my vehicle?
+Where can I recharge my vehicle when making a trip?
+How many stops should I make?...

 [ev.xlsx](https://github.com/begoescrig/EV-analytics-with-R/files/9820701/ev.xlsx)

 ![ev pairs](https://user-images.githubusercontent.com/94619879/196699468-94ffdeda-0714-47c1-97b4-7b819a8e3b74.png)